Abinadi'Testifies of Christ by Martyrdom

 - Both informed the people to repent.

 - Both rejected by the priests and the king.

 - Both societies accused them of treason.

 - The king for both could have released them but did not.

 Both martyred for their preaching.

 Christ informed Peter he would deny Him thrice.
-Maybe Christ's words came as a command for Peter to deny Him so that he could live, provide the rock the Church of Christ needed following His death.
+Maybe Christ's words came as a command for Peter to deny Him so that he could live and provide "the rock" the Church of Christ needed following His death.
+Maybe Peter was simply scared.

 Abinadi was put in a similar situation.
 The King placed him bound to burn with hot sticks.
 He cried out that they would cause many more to die in that way.
 Mosiah 17:14-20 reads,

 when the flames began to scorch him, he cried unto them, saying: